Delegation and baking FAQ#

 Do I risk losing my CCDs when delegating?

 Changes to the pools take effect every 24 hours.
-So increasing the stake, moving the stake between pools or between passive delegation and a baking pool all take effect at the next pay day.
+So increasing the stake, moving the stake between pools or between passive delegation and a staking pool all take effect at the next pay day.

 How much does it cost to begin delegating?